-This 37-mile long island belongs to two states, three conservation agencies, and two herds of feral ponies, which each year swim across the channel to Virginia.
+This 37-mile-long island belongs to two states, three conservation agencies, and two herds of feral ponies.
+Every year, the ponies are rounded up to swim across the channel to Virginia.

 Located off the eastern coast of the Delmarva peninsula, Assateague Island is a designated National Natural Landmark, with two thirds of the island in the state of Maryland and the remaining third in Virginia.
 The entirety of the island is owned by three different agencies: the National Park Service, Maryland State Parks and the U.S. Fish and Wildlife Service.